yclas/documentation/integrating-google-maps-classifieds-website.md

 ## Map widget

-A widget is a configurable part of the website which has many types and can be added to various parts of your classifieds site, and one of the types is a map widget.
-To create that widget you can simply follow those steps:
+A widget is a configurable part of the website that has many types and can be added to various parts of your classifieds site, and one of the types is a map widget.
+To create that widget, you must follow thoese steps:

 * Log in to your admin panel
 * Go to Appearance > Widgets
 * Click "create" on "Map" widget as explained in the screenshot below
-* Pick where you want the widget to appear; sidebar, header or footer
+* Pick where you want the widget to appear: sidebar, header or footer
 * Fill in your preferred data (widget name and size)
 * Click "save changes"